 The Case For Christ

 Perhaps the most famous of Lee Strobel’s excellent books, The Case For Christ examines the evidence for the life, death, and resurrection of Jesus, dealing with a wide range of topics from the reliability of the Bible to the historical and medical evidence surrounding the death, burial, and resurrection of Jesus.

-If you’ve faced having to answer questions regarding the life and Person of Jesus or regarding his death, burial, and resurrection, this is the book for you!
+If you’ve faced having to answer questions regarding the life and Person of Jesus or regarding his death, burial, and resurrection, or if you yourself have struggled with what the Bible claims to be true Jesus Christ, this is the book for you!